Skip to main content

 Day 3: Caracas | Petare and San Agustín – Morrocoy

-Afternoon: departure from Caracas heading west along the coastal highway, with a gradual change of landscape from mountains to mangroves and lagoon areas.
-Arrival in the Morrocoy National Park area.
+Afternoon: Departure from Caracas heading west along the Caribbean coastal highway.
+Along the route, the landscape gradually transforms from mountains and dense urban areas to mangroves, lagoons, and tropical coastal scenery.
+Arrival in the Morrocoy National Park region, known for its crystal-clear waters and Caribbean atmosphere.

 Day 4: Morrocoy National Park